MEET THE NUESTRA TIERRA CREW

-Ángel Peña | Executive Director
+Ángel | Executive Director

-Ángel Peña was born and raised in the Río Bravo valley, he is a first generation Mexican, American and father of three. Àngel has had the opportunity to support and lead strong effective teams that ultimately secured protections totaling millions of acres across the American Southwest.
+Ángel was born and raised in the Río Bravo valley, he is a first generation Mexican, American and father of three. Àngel has had the opportunity to support and lead strong effective teams that ultimately secured protections totaling millions of acres across the American Southwest.
 A founding member of the Next 100 Coalition, and Now the Executive Director of the Nuestra Tierra Conservation Project he is in the business of people empowerment.
 Working to empower the people that have true, authentic and deep-rooted ties to the land.

-Olivia Bettinger | Operations Director
+Olivia | Operations Director

-Olivia Bettinger, Operations Director at Nuestra Tierra, is committed to building systems that enhance the organization's workplace environment.
+Olivia is committed to building systems that enhance the organization's workplace environment.
 With a B.A. in sociology and dance from Reed College, Olivia applies her systemic understanding and creative thinking to manage finances, support staff, and facilitate growth.
 Her passion for public lands and waters traces back to childhood canoe trips on Northeast Oklahoma's muddy, post-Dust Bowl lakes, which underscored the intrinsic value of landscapes to their local communities.
 Olivia's dedication to outdoor education was further shaped by her experiences as a Girl Scout camp counselor and lifeguard, where she witnessed the transformative impact of nature on youth.
 Living in Las Cruces with her wife, pets, and a love for dancing and community building, she strives to make outdoor experiences accessible to all children.

-Adrian Angulo | Campaigns & Program Director
+Adrian | Campaigns & Program Director

-Adrian Angulo, a first-generation American citizen from Sonora, Mexico, where he grew up fishing for cochito, pargo, and roncachito, has cultivated a strong civic responsibility and actively encourages community political engagement.
-After earning his bachelor’s degree from St. John’s College in Santa Fe, Angulo launched his career at the New Mexico State Legislature.
+Adrian, a first-generation American citizen from Sonora, Mexico, where he grew up fishing for cochito, pargo, and roncachito, has cultivated a strong civic responsibility and actively encourages community political engagement.
+After earning his bachelor’s degree from St. John’s College in Santa Fe, Adrian launched his career at the New Mexico State Legislature.
 Here, he collaborated with elected officials across the House Energy and Natural Resources Committee and Senate Finance Committee to safeguard the environment.
 Expanding his role in community leadership, he moved into political campaigns, focusing on fundraising, event management, Hispanic and Latino outreach, public relations, and mobilizing volunteers, including diverse local and tribal communities, to support progressive causes.
-When not working, Angulo enjoys woodworking, biking, and hiking with his dog.
+When not working, Adrian enjoys woodworking, biking, and hiking with his dog.

 Growing up, Danielle's grandfather drove her to school every morning, often tuning in to the local AM "talk radio" station discussing economic and political issues on the southside of Chicago.
 These car rides sparked Danielle's interest in addressing community inequities, leading her to join her high school's policy debate team to engage in meaningful dialogues on public policies.